Current as of December 2018 | Download print version (in PDF)

-NPOs may participate in business activities by conducting such activities as part of the organization's operation or by holding shares in a for-profit corporation.
-The business activities may be taxed, however, unless they are an integral part of the organization's fulfillment of its public purposes, and are not a substantial part of its activities or income [Income Tax Ordinance, Article 9].
-Additionally, only active income, rather than passive income, will be taxed.
-An NPO's status as a "public institution" qualifying for a tax exemption may be affected if business activities predominate.
-Dividends from for-profit corporations are taxable at a rate of 25%.
+NPOs may participate in business activities by conducting such activities as part of the organization’s operation or by holding shares in a for-profit corporation.
+The business activities may be taxed unless they are a central or integral part of the organization's fulfillment of its public purposes, and are not a substantial part of its activities or income [Income Tax Ordinance Article 9].
+An NPO’s status as a "public institution" qualifying for a tax exemption may be affected if business activities predominate.
+Dividends from for-profit corporations are taxable at a rate of 25 percent.

 There is no express provision governing the extent to which an NPO may participate in the political process.
 The Law of Associations does not prohibit amutot from lobbying or any other political activity, so long as these activities are not aimed at achieving representation of the NPO in the Israeli parliament (the Knesset).
 An NPO may work to influence the legislative process as well as the outcome of political elections.
 It may publicly support a political candidate or party and call on the public to vote for a particular candidate or party.
 The law prohibits a minister or a member of parliament from membership in an NPO, however.

 In a September 2015 directive, the Income Tax Authority noted that for tax credit purposes, the Tax Authority will examine if the activity of the public institution assists a political party goal, whether directly or indirectly.

 The definition of what constitutes a "public purpose"—as set forth in the law, court rulings, administrative orders, and the orders of the Minister of Finance—includes the improvement of public welfare without discrimination.
 Israeli law does not otherwise address racial, ethnic, gender, or religious discrimination in connection with NPOs.